The Greatest Story Ever Told

-The Greatest Story Ever Told is a 1965 American epic film produced and directed by George Stevens.
-It is a retelling of the Biblical account about Jesus of Nazareth, from the Nativity through to the Ascension.
-With an ensemble cast, it is Claude Rains' final film role.
+The Greatest Story Ever Told is a 1965 American epic religious film that retells the Biblical account of Jesus of Nazareth, from the Nativity through to the Ascension.
+Produced and directed by George Stevens, the film features an ensemble cast and includes the final film performances of Claude Rains and Joseph Schildkraut.

-The Greatest Story Ever Told originated as a half-hour radio series in 1947, inspired by the four canonical Gospels.
+The origins of The Greatest Story Ever Told trace back to a half-hour radio series in 1947, inspired by the four canonical Gospels.
 The series was later adapted into a 1949 novel by Fulton Oursler.
 In 1954, Twentieth Century Fox acquired the film rights to Oursler's novel, but development stalled for several years.
-In November 1958, Stevens became involved with the project, in which he agreed to write and direct.
-However, in September 1961, Fox withdrew from the project because of financial uncertainty concerning its presumptive cost and its thematic similarities with King of Kings (1961), another religious biopic of Jesus.
+In November 1958, Stevens joined the project, agreeing to write and direct.
+However, in September 1961, Fox withdrew due to concerns over the film's projected cost and its thematic similarities to King of Kings (1961), another religious biopic about Jesus.

 A few months later, Stevens moved the project to United Artists.
-Stevens decided not to film the project in the Middle East, but instead in the Southwestern United States, for which principal photography began on October 29, 1962.
-Filming fell behind schedule due to Stevens' tedious shooting techniques, in which David Lean and Jean Negulesco were brought in to film other sequences.
-The film wrapped on August 1, 1963.
+He opted to film in the Southwestern United States rather than the Middle East, and principal photography began on October 29, 1962.
+Filming fell behind schedule due to Stevens' meticulous shooting techniques, prompting David Lean and Jean Negulesco to assist with some sequences.
+Production concluded on August 1, 1963.

-The film premiered at the Warner Cinerama Theatre in New York City on February 15, 1965.
-It received five Academy Award nominations.
+The film premiered at the Warner Cinerama Theatre in New York City on February 15, 1965, receiving a polarized response from critics.
+It was also a box office disappointment, earning $15.5 million against a $20 million budget.
+Despite this, it received five Academy Award nominations.